shobhit/mac-setup/README.md

 ## System Preferences

-After clean install of operating system, there are a couple tweaks I like to make to the System Preferences.
-Some of them are not strictly related to web development enviroment - I use them because of my personal habits.
+After a clean install of operating system, there are a couple tweaks I like to make to the System Preferences.
+Some of them are not strictly related to web development environment - I use them because of my personal habits.

 - General > User dark menu bar and Dock